What forms are needed to apply for financial aid and when do I apply?

 Yes.
-Please review the Satisfactory Progress Policy posted on the Financial Aid Page of the UACCM website for specifics on the number of hours you must complete and the grade point average you must maintain in order to keep your financial aid.
+Please review the Satisfactory Progress Policy for specifics on the number of hours you must complete and the grade point average you must maintain in order to keep your financial aid.

 Yes.
 At the end of each semester, (Fall, Spring, Summer) the Financial Aid Office will review the number of hours students complete in order to determine if the student has completed enough hours to maintain eligibility.
 The student must complete at least 64% of the cumulative hours attempted in order to continue receiving financial aid.
 Included in this is all hours attempted at UACCM and any hours from other colleges attended that transfer toward the student’s current major at UACCM.

 Scholarship requirements vary, depending on the scholarship.
 If you are receiving a UACCM scholarship, you would have received a letter at the time you were initially awarded the scholarship indicating the requirements.
-If you have further questions about the particular scholarship you are receiving, you may refer to the UACCM catalog or you may contact the Financial Aid Office.
+If you have further questions about the particular scholarship you are receiving, you may refer to the scholarship webpage or contact the Financial Aid Office.

 The Youniversal Application does consider your eligibility for other state funded programs.